 - If someone has concerns about an attorney, deputy or controller, they can speak to the Office of the Public Guardian in England and Wales, or the Office of Care and Protection in Northern Ireland.
-See 'Other useful organisations' on page 60 for contact details. - If they have concerns about health and social care professionals, they should speak to the organisation they work for.
+See 'Other useful organisations' on pages 60-64 for contact details. - If someone has concerns about health and social care professionals, they should speak to the organisation the professional works for.
 The organisation will have its own complaints process to follow.
 If it is not possible to resolve the issue that way, a complaint can be made to an ombudsman.
 This is a public official who looks into complaints.
 Which ombudsman to use will depend on the organisation being complained about.
 This should be explained in the organisation's complaints process.
-See 'Other useful organisations' on page 60 for contact details.
+See 'Other useful organisations' on pages 60-64 for contact details.